paviliondev/discourse-news/README.md

 #### Lost?

-- Not sure how to install a plugin?
+- Not sure how to install a Discourse plugin?
 [Follow the steps here](https://meta.discourse.org/t/install-plugins-in-discourse/19157).

 - Make sure you check out all the site settings for this plugin by searching for "News" in your admin settings.

-> :wave:  Before you post in this topic, [bug reports](https://thepavilion.io/w/bug-report) or [feature requests](https://thepavilion.io/w/feature-request) over at thepavilion.io are much appreciated (it's easier to manage than one big topic!).
-If you just have a quick question, it's fine to post that here.
+#### Bugs and Features

+The primary place to report bugs or request features is over at [thepavilion.io](https://thepavilion.io).
+It's easier for us to manage them there, than across multiple repositories.